chaarvii/Megh-Thakkar.github.io/projects.md

 ## Experience
 ---

+### **Open Domain Question Answering by Jointly Using Text and Knowledge Base | NTU-NLP, NTU, Singapore**

+*August 2020 - Present*

+Working under [Dr. Shafiq Joty](https://raihanjoty.github.io/) in collaboration with Salesforce Research Asia on open domain question answering.
+Jointly leveraging wikipedia text passages and the wikidata knowledge base for enhanced answer generation, currently for the Natural Questions Dataset.

+---

-### **Next Utterance Prediction and Conversation Disentanglement; SER; API Gateway | NTU, Singapore**
+### **Contextual Dialogue Generation; SER; API Gateway | NTU, Singapore**

-*August 2019 - Present*
+*August 2019 - December 2019*

-I am working as a research intern at the **Multimedia and Interactive Computing Lab** under [Prof. Chng Eng-Siong](https://www.ntu.edu.sg/home/aseschng/).
-I am working on transformer based architectures (starting with BERT and modifying it, such as adding utterance level transformer layers) for next sentence prediction and conversation disentanglement (dstc [7](http://workshop.colips.org/dstc7/)/[8](https://sites.google.com/dstc.community/dstc8)).
-I also developed an API Gateway that acts as a common interface for modules already developed by fellow researchers, such as SUD and summarization.
-I further developed a basic CNN based model for emotion recognition from speech ([RAVDESS](https://zenodo.org/record/1188976#.Xfz4G9YzbRY) dataset) as a contribution to the API Gateway.
+I worked as a research intern at the **Multimedia and Interactive Computing Lab** under [Prof. Chng Eng-Siong](https://www.ntu.edu.sg/home/aseschng/).
+I developed an API Gateway that acts as a common interface for modules already developed by fellow researchers, such as SUD and summarization.
+I further developed a production ready lightweight CNN based model for emotion recognition from speech ([RAVDESS](https://zenodo.org/record/1188976#.Xfz4G9YzbRY) dataset) as a contribution to the API Gateway.
+Along with this, I had a small collaboration where I worked on diversifying dialogue generation models using a context based generator-discriminator architecture.

 ---